Mr. Jones (Mike Jones song)

-"Mr. Jones" is a song by American hip hop recording artist Mike Jones, released as the first single from his album The American Dream.
+"Mr. Jones" is a song by American hip hop recording artist Mike Jones, released as the first single from his EP The American Dream.
 At the end of the song, Mike Jones claims that there is a film called The American Dream coming out as well as the EP.
 The single debuted at 92 on the Billboard Hot 100, but the following week it fell off the chart.

 Music video

 The video for "Mr. Jones" premiered on February 15, 2007 on BET's 106 and Park.
 Bun B, Lil' Flip, DJ Drama, Letoya Luckett, Slim Thug, and King Mello, all make cameo appearances.

 Remix

 Rapper Lil Wayne used the music from this song, replacing Jones' lyrics with his own, and released the mix as "The Sky Is The Limit" on his 2007 mixtape Da Drought 3.